 The reason I am emphasizing this habit in public places is because if by mistake we forget something there, there’s almost no way that it can ever be found.
 The probability of finding your belonging from a public transport is near 5 percent; if its in London its probably just 1.
 So the best bet is not to forget your belongings in there no matter what!

-A young girl was visiting my place from USA a few years ago and I took her to The Sightseeing Tours bus.
-I can not forget the look on her face when she realized just after coming out of the bus that she had forgotten her bag in there (with her camera, phone, gifts and money).
+A young girl was visiting my place from USA a few years ago and I took her on The Sightseeing Tours bus.
+I can not forget the look on her face when she realized just after coming off the bus that she had forgotten her bag in there (with her camera, phone, gifts and money).
 We ran to the bus and checked the seat she was sitting on properly before the bus went off.
 There was no sign of anything whatsoever.
 Seeing the little girls face full of tears, I reported the crime and informed the ‘Lost & Found’ department.
-I realized soon that my effort was all in vein.
-There is absolutely no way that anything that has been forgotten in public transport be found and returned to the owner.
+I realized soon that my effort was all in vain.
+There is absolutely no way that anything that has been forgotten in public transport is found and returned to the owner.

 For those of us who are always losing their things, we need to make a habit of looking back at where we were, every time we are about to get up from one place.
 So if we were driving and we have reached our destination, just when we’re getting out of the car, we have to make sure we have taken everything out from there (gloves, phone, sunglasses, house keys etc) before we lock the car up and move away.
 If we are going to another room within our house, we can look back to see if we’ve dropped anything there on our couch.
 Chances are that we will find our lipstick, pen, receipt or diary which may have been on the verge of being lost.

-I had written this post in mid 2012 but since I’ve just recently launched this blog, I’m sharing it now.
+I had written this post in mid-2012 but since I’ve just recently launched this blog, I’m sharing it now.
 I hope we all can remember this little trick to help ourselves.
 Thanks for taking the time out to read this.
-Hope you liked it jang news.
+Hope you liked it.